 The Plan provides for the award of shares of Common Stock that are subject to forfeiture and restrictions on transferability as may be determined by the Compensation Committee.
 Except for these restrictions, upon the grant of restricted stock, the recipient will have rights of a stockholder with respect to the restricted stock, including the right to vote the restricted stock and to receive all dividends and other distributions paid or made with respect to the restricted stock on such terms as will be set forth in the applicable award agreement.
-Unless otherwise determined by the Compensation Committee, cash dividends on the shares that are the subject of the restricted stock or held subject to meeting performance goals applicable only to dividends or (ii) distributed in full or in part without regard of the vested status of the underlying restricted stock, and dividend was paid and shall, as determined by the Compensation Committee either be (x) held subject to the vesting of the underlying restricted stock or held subject to meeting performance goals applicable only to dividends or (y) distributed in full or in part without regard to the vested status of the underlying restricted stock.
+Unless otherwise determined by the Compensation Committee, cash dividends on the shares that are the subject of the restricted stock award shall be payable in cash and shall, as determined by the Compensation Committee either be (i) held subject to vesting of the underlying restricted stock or held subject to meeting performance goals applicable only to dividends or (ii) distributed in full or in part without regard of the vested status of the underlying restricted stock, and dividend was paid and shall, as determined by the Compensation Committee either be (x) held subject to the vesting of the underlying restricted stock or held subject to meeting performance goals applicable only to dividends or (y) distributed in full or in part without regard to the vested status of the underlying restricted stock.
 Restricted stock granted under the Plan may or may not be subject to performance conditions.